maggick/maggick.github.io/source/security/personal.html.markdown

 ## SSH / Openssh

-I use ssh to get connected from my traveling computer to my personal computer from all over the world.
+I use <a href="http://en.wikipedia.org/wiki/Secure_Shell">ssh</a> to get connected from my traveling computer to my personal computer from all over the world.
 This service is really useful but when I consult my connexions logs I see a lot of attempt over ssh using wrong login.
 That is why I choose to just authorize ssh connexion using public key authentication.
+To do so :
+	# vim /etc/ssh/ssh_config